TaufiqIslamProtick/pesticide-data-analysis/README.md

    git clone https://github.com/yourusername/ARIMA-forecasting.git
    cd ARIMA-forecasting
    ```
-2. Install the required libraries:
+2. Install dependencies:
    ```bash
    pip install -r requirements.txt
    ```

 ## Usage
-1. Open the Jupyter Notebook:
+1. Launch the notebook:
    ```bash
    jupyter notebook arima_forecasting.ipynb
    ```
-2. Run each cell to reproduce the analysis and results.
+2. Run all cells for analysis and results.

 ## Results
-- The ARIMA model achieved an RMSE of **X** on the test dataset.
+- RMSE on the test dataset: **X**.
-- Forecasted values show a **Y% improvement** compared to a baseline naive model.
+- Forecasted values show a **Y% improvement** over the naive baseline.

 ## Report
 ### Introduction
-This project explores the application of the ARIMA model for time series forecasting.
-The objective is to predict future values based on past observations in the dataset.
+The goal is to forecast g/Int$ pesticide use across seven regions using ARIMA, achieving an RMSE of **X**.

 ### Methodology Summary
-- After performing Exploratory Data Analysis (EDA) and ensuring the time series is stationary, the ARIMA model was applied.
-Parameters were tuned using grid search, and the model’s performance was evaluated against test data.
+- ADF test confirmed stationarity.
+Differencing was applied for non-stationary series, with `p` and `q` selected based on ACF/PACF plots.
+The model was evaluated on test data.

 ### Results
-The model effectively captured the trends and seasonality in the dataset, with an RMSE of **X**.
-Key insights included identifying seasonal patterns and long-term trends.
+The model captured key trends and seasonal patterns, achieving an RMSE of **X**.

 ### Conclusion
-The ARIMA model provides a robust approach to forecasting time series data with moderate complexity.
-Further tuning and exploration of more advanced models like SARIMA may enhance accuracy.
+ARIMA provides a reliable forecasting method, with potential for improvement through advanced models like SARIMA.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.